Florida Butterflies

 Eastern Tiger Swallowtail - Papilio glaucus

 Wingspan is from 3 to 5 1/2/ inches.
-Males are yellow with four black bands on the forewings, the outer edge of the forewing is black with a row of yellow spots and black veins.
-The postmedian area of the hindwing is black with yellow spots on the lower margin and small red and blue spots on the inner margin.
-The ventral forewing margin has a yellow bar that is broken into spots.
+Males are yellow with four black bands on the forewings, the outer edge of the fore-wing is black with a row of yellow spots and black veins.
+The post-median area of the hindwings is black with yellow spots on the lower margin and small red and blue spots on the inner margin.
+The ventral fore-wing margin has a yellow bar that is broken into spots.

-Females are dimorphic having a morph with black or grey replacing the yellow on the wings, darker bands may still be visable.
+Females are dimorphic having a morph with black or grey replacing the yellow on the wings, darker bands may still be visible.

-This large butterfly produces at least three and possibly four flights in Florida (Scriber 1996) begining in late Febuary or March.
+This large butterfly produces at least three and possibly four flights in Florida (Scriber 1996) beginning in late February or March.
 Common host plants are those of the families Magnoliaceae and Rosaceae.

 Giant Swallowtail - Papilio cresphontes